bitcointranscripts/bitcointranscripts/bitcoin-explained/what-is-miniscript.md

 Okay.
 So we start with a stack that has two plates.
 Plate 1 at the bottom is your signature and on top of that is a plate with your public key.
-And then the script says OP\_DUP.
+And then the script says `OP_DUP`.
-And what OP\_DUP does is takes the top element of the stacks, takes the top plate, the public key and duplicates it.
+And what `OP_DUP` does is takes the top element of the stacks, takes the top plate, the public key and duplicates it.
 So now you have two plates with a public key at the top of the stack.
 And your signature's still at the bottom.
-Then the next code, the next instruction is OP\_HASH160.
+Then the next code, the next instruction is `OP_HASH160`.

 Sjors Provoost: